fihircio/n8nleadgenai/README.md

 - **Modern Authentication**: Sleek and secure authentication screens with social login integration and two-factor authentication.
 - **Permission Handling**: Powerful and flexible permission system integrated with Laravel's authentication.
 - **Component-Driven Page Crafting**: Curated collection of Blade components for swift development of professional-grade landing pages.
+- **Workflow Marketplace**: Users can browse, preview, and purchase n8n-powered workflow templates using their coin balance.
+Templates are categorized for easy discovery and can be managed by admins in real time.
+- **Coin-Powered Automation**: Flexible virtual coin system lets users unlock premium features and run automated workflows, with coin management available via API, dashboard, and admin panel.

+## Workflow Marketplace

+Empower your users to automate and scale their business processes!
+The Workflow Marketplace lets users spend coins to purchase and run ready-made n8n-powered workflows.
+Admins can easily add, edit, and categorize templates from the admin panel, and all changes are instantly reflected for users.

 ## Tech Stack